 Overview

 Creating a workflow allows your firm to define the steps clients must complete during an Engage request.
-Only users with Administrator access can create or manage workflows to ensure consistency across firm processes.
+Only users with Administrator access can create or manage workflows.

 Before you start